Episodes

 Grant to your faithful people, merciful Lord, pardon and peace; that we may be cleansed from all our sins, and serve you with a quiet mind; through Jesus Christ our Lord.
 Amen

-Thus, today’s bible reading is from John chapter 1, beginning at verse 14
+So our bible reading is from Hebrews chapter 7 beginning at verse 23

 This is the word of the Lord